Olex2/Olex2Manual/Tasks/geometric_analysis_of_structures.md

 ### Measuring bond angles
 - Right click on the central atom, under BANG the bond angle will be displayed.
-- Select three atoms, then under View – Geometry click on either Dis-tance and Angles (of selection) or Distance and Angles with esd (of selection) to obtain the distance with or without an esd (the latter requires the use of View – Geometry – Refine and save esd info first.)
+- Select three atoms, then under View â€“ Geometry click on either Dis-tance and Angles (of selection) or Distance and Angles with esd (of selection) to obtain the distance with or without an esd (the latter requires the use of View â€“ Geometry â€“ Refine and save esd info first.)
 - Select the central atom and type bang sel to see associated geometric parameters (alternatively replace sel by an atom name).
 - Under Work click on Report to generate an html report containing the bond lengths in one of the tables.
 ### Measuring torsion angles